 Bitcoin Profit Quick Summary

-Bitcoin Profit claims to be an auto-trader that invests your money in cryptocurrencies.
+Bitcoin Profit claims to be an auto-trader that invests your money in cryptocurrencies on their “bitcoin profit platform”.
 Users can sign up for an account, make deposits, and set parameters that adhere to their trading strategy.
 Then, the platform analyzes trends and uses your money to conduct profitable trades.

 Well, that’s the idea anyway.
 We’re sad to report that the software is nothing but a scam.
 While some users can withdraw small earnings, most end up losing their entire investments.